pmgl/starblast-modding/README.md

 }
 ```

-In the example above, 9 sets the biggest size of asteroid.
+In the example above, 9 sets the biggest size of the asteroid.
 You can use smaller values for adding smaller asteroids to the grid.
 Any value other than a digit will be interpreted as no asteroid.
 If your `map_size` is set to 30, make sure to create 30 lines and 30 columns, or you may get unpredictable results.

 **Note:** Use `""` for blank custom map